 What is Direct Mail Marketing?

 Direct mail marketing is a strategy that mails physical content and marketing materials to a person’s residence or business.
-Examples of direct mail marketing include handwritten or signed letters and invitations, postcards, product samples, brochures, corporate swag, and even sometimes perishable items like fruit baskets and sweets.
+Examples of this can include:

-When I worked for a hospital foundation, I saw the deep personal connection between donors and the healthcare services that saved their life or the life of a loved one.
-The time and care spent on the design and detail of our direct mail materials was appreciated by those who received them, strengthening that connection with our donors.
+When I worked for a hospital foundation, I saw the deep personal connection between donors and the healthcare services that saved their life or that of a loved one.
+The time and care spent on the design and detail of our direct mail materials was appreciated by the recipients, strengthening the connection.

 Is Direct Mail Marketing Dead?

 But how can this benefit your business?
-Yes, consumers want more tactile, emotional content, but there are also a number of big benefits for your marketing goals, including:
+Well, there are a number of big benefits for your marketing goals, such as:

 It’s More Memorable